 The Young Parent's Discussion Group is a collaboration of CFRC, the Seymour Alternative High School and the Seymour Community School District Health Office.

-During the school year, CFRC provides monthly opportunities for families to learn more on pertinent topics.
+During the school year, CFRC provides opportunities for families to learn more on pertinent topics.
 Presenters come from various fields of expertise to provide parents/guardians with information on topics like being active with your kids, appropriate discipline, talking about serious issues, and financial management.

 Me & My Family Program